ahmed-amr1/Terminally/README.md

 you can replace `ICON.res` with the name of the output file you want *example:`windres icon.rc -O coff -o example.res`* but the file must be a `.res` file).

-4) Compile the icon file with the program or compile both the icon and version file with the program by typing `g++ -o Terminally Terminally.cpp ICON.res VER.res` in the command line.
+4) Compile the icon file with the program or compile both the icon and version file with the program by typing `g++ -o Terminally Terminally.cpp ICON.res VER.res -lWinmm` in the command line.

 **To customize the version file do the following:**